3 Ways to Feel Joy

 I think we would all like to be feeling joy rather than misery.
 Sadly, many are living lives frustrated that they can’t feel joy.
 We all deserve to be happy, though some of us have never known how that feels.
 If you’ve never felt joy, it may mean that you need more healing to take place before you can even access the positive aspects of who you are.
-There may be are parts of you crying out to be seen, heard, witnessed and acknowledged for the pain you went through.
+There may be parts of you crying out to be seen, heard, witnessed, and acknowledged for the pain you went through.

 For some, the childhood years were so wrought with fear and disappointment that it was never ‘safe’ to let go and feel joy.
 Letting your guard down opened you up to being either emotionally or physically wounded.
 You may have taken on ancestral anxiety and fear even in the womb or negative beliefs that were passed on through the generations.
 I get it, I really do, I experienced it.
-I found joy in dance and in performing which was repeatedly crushed in me, though never completely, thank goodness, it was so intrinsically a part of me.
+I found joy in dance and in performing which was repeatedly crushed in me, though never completely, thank goodness, as it was so intrinsically a part of me.
 As I'm not dancing I have that same joy in this work I do now, in helping others to heal and experience freedom and joy.
 It is possible to have hope and experience life with more joy, in spite of the trauma of the past.
-That desire, need and action will lead you to find healing and ways to break free to experience joy.
+That desire, need, and action will lead you to find healing and ways to break free to experience joy.

 Are we always going to be feeling joy?

 Hmm….
 NO!!!
-There are times in life when we are experiencing challenges, when we are in a growth process or we feel stuck.
-We lose our jobs, money isn’t coming in, we are looking after sick relatives, we are in pain, someone we love dies or leaves.
+There are times in life when we are experiencing challenges when we are in a growth process or we feel stuck.
+We lose our jobs, money isn’t coming in, we are looking after sick relatives, we are in pain, and someone we love dies or leaves.
 We’ve had disappointment after disappointment.
-The list seems sometimes endless and we question where is God in all of this?
+The list seems sometimes endless and we question where is God in all of this.
 Even though life has its difficulties and challenges, it is still possible to have joy.
 And I don’t mean that kick up your heels and sing in the rain type of joy, although that is wonderful.
-I mean that this joy can also be that you have inner peace, an inner knowing that even though you are going through difficult times, that they will pass, things will get better, you are not alone, God is with you, believing in you, loving you and comforting you through it all.
+I mean that this joy can also be that you have inner peace, an inner knowing that even though you are going through difficult times, they will pass, things will get better, you are not alone, God is with you, believing in you, loving you and comforting you through it all.

 Law of Gratitude

 When going through difficult times, it is easy to plummet into negative thinking.
 What I've found when that happens is to find things to be grateful for and write them down.
-It may be as simple as a pillow to put your head on or a blanket to keep you warm, a friend you can call or finding a ten dollars in your coat pocket.
+It may be as simple as a pillow to put your head on or a blanket to keep you warm, a friend you can call, or finding ten dollars in your coat pocket.
 There is such a thing as a law of gratitude, the more you express gratitude, the more things to be grateful for, are attracted to you.
 The best you can do when things are bad is to find things to be grateful for, it works like a dream.
 There is scientific research citing the benefits of gratitude including, increased life satisfaction, resiliency to health issues, and better sleep quality, in addition to lower levels of burnout, and reductions in stress, inflammation, and depression.

 Here are a few questions to journal about and get you started on your journey of experiencing more joy.
-Take some time for yourself, maybe block out at least a half an hour or so.
+Take some time for yourself, maybe block out at least half an hour or so.
 Put on some calming music and tune your mind into your heart’s space.

 1. Ask yourself questions…